Why does language matter? What is the difference between describing someone as ‘Is Bipolar’ or ‘Has Bipolar’?

 When you say that someone ‘has’ a mental illness it has a completely different impact.
 I feel like I can be seen as a person and individual.
 It shows to me that the person understands mental illness and how it affects me.
 They understand that I might be struggling and need support.

 There is still a huge discrepency between how we use language for physical and mental illness.
 Whereas physical illness sufferers are seen as fighters, those with mental illnesses are seen as weak.
-If you have a physical illness you’re often seen as blameless, it’s ‘just one of those things.’
+If you have a physical illness such as the flu (I’m not talking about chronic illness here, which is often stigmatised just as much as mental illness) you’re often seen as blameless, it’s ‘just one of those things.’
 With mental illness you’re seen as a failure and ‘you could be doing more to help yourself.’
 Mental illnesses are biological, we have a genetic susceptibility and they are often coupled with environmental factors.
 It isn’t a weakness or failure on our part, but the misuse of language continues to contribute to the stigma.

 It’s important that we use language delicately and with care when discussing mental illness.
 Think about how much impact your words have and how they can shape a person’s self worth.